Steve Schneider (Branch Davidian)

-Steven Emil Schneider (16 October 1949 – 19 April 1993), or Steve Schneider, was an American Branch Davidian commonly called a "lieutenant" to David Koresh, the leader of the new religious movement.
+Steven Emil Schneider (October 16, 1949 – April 19, 1993) was an American Branch Davidian commonly called a "lieutenant" to David Koresh, the leader of the new religious movement.
 He was formally married to Judy Schneider, but in the community Koresh impregnated Judy and she bore a child with him.
 Steve Schneider was raised in a Seventh-day Adventist household in Wisconsin.
-Schneider studied at Newbold College in the United Kingdom, and eventually worked to receive a Ph.D. in comparative religion at the University of Hawaii.
+Schneider studied at Newbold College in the United Kingdom, and eventually worked to receive a Ph.D. in comparative religion at the University of Hawaiʻi.
 In approximately 1986, Schneider encountered Marc Breault, an indigenous Hawaiian Branch Davidian, and converted to Branch Davidianism.

 Schneider was supposedly very successful at gaining converts to Branch Davidianism.
 David Thibodeau, a survivor of the Waco siege and memoirist, converted after meeting Schneider in California.
 Scholars James Tabor and Eugene Gallagher note that he claimed to have converted twenty people on a trip to England in 1988.
-Schneider was in the Mount Carmel compound at the beginning of the Waco siege on 28 February 1993.
+Schneider was in the Mount Carmel compound at the beginning of the Waco siege on February 28, 1993.
 He stayed in or near the compound for the entire siege and died there.
-Various police agencies believe that Schneider shot Koresh before shooting himself on 19 April 1993.
+Various police agencies believe that Schneider shot Koresh before shooting himself on April 19, 1993.
 He was a major character in the 2018 miniseries Waco, played by Paul Sparks.

 Life before Branch Davidianism and conversion

 Schneider grew up in a Seventh-day Adventist household in Madison, Wisconsin.
 His parents are Emil and Patricia Schneider, who lived in Oneida County, Wisconsin at the end of the Waco siege in 1993.

 He attended Newbold College in England before being expelled for drunkenness.
-He applied for and was accepted to a Ph.D. program in comparative religion at University of Hawaii in approximately 1981.
+He applied for and was accepted to a Ph.D. program in comparative religion at University of Hawaiʻi in approximately 1981.

 Schneider met Judy in about 1971 and married her in July 1981.
 In 1978, Steve and Judy moved to Hawaii so he could begin his Ph.D. program.

 In 1986, Judy and Steve encountered Marc Breault in Hawaii.
 Steve was unable to find a job while working on his Ph.D. – he supposedly wanted to evangelize but found no church he felt worthy of his services until meeting a Branch Davidian.
 The exact date of his conversion is unknown, but Tabor and Gallagher note that a videotape of a South Carolina Bible study from 1987 features Schneider, implying he converted in about 1986.
 Steve excitedly wanted to join the Branch Davidians, but Judy was reluctant.
 However, in 1986, Steve and Judy joined the Branch Davidians, and Judy maintained contact with her mother via telephone.